School Board Policy 210 -

 IV.
 Limitations on Related Employees

-A. The school board can hire or dismiss teachers only at duly called meetings.
-Where a husband and wife, siblings sit on the board as voting members, no contract employing a teacher may be made or authorized except upon the unanimous vote of the full school board.
+A. The School Board can hire or dismiss teachers only at duly called meetings.
+Where spouses, or siblings sit on the Board as voting members, no contract employing a teacher may be made or authorized except upon the unanimous vote of the full School Board.

 V. Conflicts Prior to Taking Office